meschbach/local-k8s/README.md

 which will update them repository by editing the yaml.
 Mabye using Gitea?

 ## Known working configurations
-* Minikube - forwards ports
+* Minikube

+## k8s with challenges
-* Rancher for Desktop on MacOS -- Does not forward ports.
+* Rancher for Desktop on MacOS: Services are not exposed in a way which are accessible from the machine.